polylang/polylang/readme.txt

 * Add compatibility with WordPress 5.7
 * Remove upgrades from Polylang older than 1.8
+* Remove deprecated class PLL_Pointer
 * Pro: Hide the license keys
 * Pro: Fix redirect to the home page of a deactivated language
 * Pro: Fix synchronization of post status not working
+* Pro: Fix language switcher block not working in a post retrieved in REST API
+* Pro: Fix PO export of strings with line breaks
 * Add a dialog box to ask a confirmation about a language change in classic and block editors
 * Improve browser language detection #591
 * Improve robustness and documentation of code